nigelhardy/evtol_sim/README.md

 Assumptions:
 1. When a fault occurs, the flight is able to complete then the aircraft is grounded.
-   - For event based simulation, it is okay to calculate chance of fault before flight is complete
+   - For event based simulation, I assuemd it is okay to calculate chance of fault before flight is complete

 ## Basic Features
 - Two simulation modes: Event-driven and Frame-based